-The Superintendent, principal, or designee shall immediately suspend any student found at school or at a school activity to have committed any of the acts for which he/she is required to recommend expulsion.
+The Superintendent, principal, or designee shall immediately suspend any student found at school or at a school activity to have committed any of the acts listed in the Board policy under "Authority to Expel" for which a recommendation of expulsion is required .
 (Education Code 48915(c))

-When other means of correction are implemented prior to imposing suspension or supervised suspension upon a student, the Superintendent, principal, or designee shall document the other means of correction used and retain them in the student's record.
+When other means of correction are implemented prior to imposing suspension or supervised suspension upon a student, the Superintendent, principal, or designee shall document the other means of correction used and retain the documentation in the student's record.
 (Education Code 48900.5)

 The Superintendent, principal, or designee may suspend a student from school for not more than five consecutive school days.
 (Education Code 48911)

 A student may be suspended from school for not more than 20 school days in any school year.
-However, if a student enrolls in or is transferred to another regular school, an opportunity school or class, or continuation school or class for the purpose of adjustment, he/she may be suspended for not more than 30 school days in a school year.
+However, if a student enrolls in or is transferred to another regular school, an opportunity school, or continuation school or class for the purpose of adjustment, the student may be suspended for not more than 30 school days in a school year.
 The district may count suspensions that occur while a student is enrolled in another school district toward the maximum number of days for which the student may be suspended in any school year.
 (Education Code 48903, 48911, 48912)

 (cf. 6184 - Continuation Education)

 These restrictions on the number of days of suspension shall not apply when the suspension is extended pending an expulsion.
 (Education Code 48911)

 Suspensions shall be imposed in accordance with the following procedures: